Struct test_setup::BitFlags

 fn pipe_ref_mut<'a, R>(&'a mut self, func: impl FnOnce(&'a mut Self) -> R) -> Rwhere R: 'a,

-and passes that borrow into the pipe function.
+self and passes that borrow into the pipe function.
 Read moresource§fn pipe_borrow<'a, B, R>(&'a self, func: impl FnOnce(&'a B) -> R) -> Rwhere

 Self: Borrow<B>,